 If the cost of changing existing code to do the same thing, but in a different way, is greater than the benefits that would be provided, then use of that feature cannot be justified.
 I would put autoloaders and short array syntax in this category.

 If a feature was designed to solve a problem in the language that no longer exists, such as object interfaces, then that feature is dead and should be removed.
 Object interfaces did not exist in PHP 4 as they were not necessary.
-They were only added in PHP 5 because a vociferous (i.e. loudmouthed) group of developers used the pathetic argument that "interfaces eist in other OO languages, so they should be in PHP as well".
+They were only added in PHP 5 because a vociferous (i.e. loud mouthed) group of developers used the pathetic argument that "interfaces exist in other OO languages, so they should be in PHP as well".

-Structured Programming - a programming paradigm aimed at improving the clarity, quality, and development time of a computer program by making extensive use of subroutines, block structures, for and while loops - in contrast to using simple tests and jumps such as the go to statement which could lead to "spaghetti code" causing difficulty to both follow and maintain.
+Structured programming is a programming paradigm aimed at improving the clarity, quality, and development time of a computer program by making extensive use of subroutines, block structures, for and while loops - in contrast to using simple tests and jumps such as the go to statement which could lead to "spaghetti code" causing difficulty to both follow and maintain.

 In this post he made the following statement: